 To help you get more of the good stuff, most fresh fruits and veggies have zero points on the WW plan.
 Here are a few other common food items and their points value per serving:

 - Chicken breast: 1 point

 - Shrimp and salmon: 2 points

 - New York strip steak: 5 points

 Tips for Making Your Weight Watchers Plan Low-Carb

-How many daily SmartPoints you need is based on your activity and goals, and it's determined by the folks at Weight Watchers through their online program or in-person meetings.
+How many daily SmartPoints you need is based on your activity and goals, which is determined by the folks at Weight Watchers through their online program or in-person meetings.
 To get the most bang out of your point values, choose leaner sources of protein.

 What a Typical Day Might Look Like

-- Weight Watchers: Chicken
+- Weight Watchers: "Weight Watchers Reimagined"

 - Mayo Clinic: "How meat and poultry fit in your healthy diet"